arshad-yaseen/monacopilot/README.md

 You can use a custom AI model that isn't built into Monacopilot by setting up a `model` when you create a new Copilot.
 This feature lets you connect to AI models from other services or your own custom-built models.

+Please make sure you are using a better model, especially for coding tasks, to get the best and most accurate completions.
+Also, use a model with very low response latency (I suggest at least under 1.5 s) to enjoy a great experience or utilize the full power of Monacopilot.
+Otherwise, you may experience poor performance or inaccurate completions.

 #### Example

 ```javascript